simplepie/simplepie-ng/README.md

 ## Examples

-**Still in the proof-of-concept phase.** Looking at dependency injection, PSR-3 logging, and using PSR-7 for feed transport.
+**Still in the proof-of-concept phase.** PSR-3 logging, and using PSR-7 for feed transport.

 There will probably be a wrapper for `parseXml()`, `parseJson()`, and `parseHtml()` in the form of `parse()`.
 There will also be some level of PSR-6/16 caching at the object layer to make non-first runs even faster.